-- respect – the Group applies laws, regulations and internal standards rigorously.
+• Respect: the Group rigorously applies laws, regulations and internal standards.

 The Group’s decision to establish operations in a particular country is determined by its desire to develop the best offering and to serve its clients in that country as well as possible.
 This strategy – driven exclusively by commercial and industrial objectives – is set out at the level of Bouygues SA, the parent company of the Group, which is headquartered in France.

-The Group may therefore be present (albeit marginally) in countries viewed as preferential tax jurisdictions, due to internal organisational or operational needs.
+The Group may therefore be present (albeit marginally) in countries with preferential tax regimes, due to internal organisational or operational needs.

 The Bouygues group pays corporate income tax, withholding taxes, import and customs duties, stamp duties and other taxes in territories where it operates.
 It also collects and pays payroll-based taxes in respect of its employees and indirect taxes like VAT and industry-specific taxes.

-In every country where the Group operates, it seeks an exemplary behaviour as regards tax, so it seeks high-quality relationships with local tax authorities.
+The Group seeks exemplary behaviour as regards tax in every country where it operates, and thereby strives for high-quality relationships with local tax authorities.

 As regards the Group’s relations with its stakeholders (subcontractors, suppliers, etc.) the Group’s Anti-Corruption Compliance Programme prohibits all “payments [ ] in third countries for purely fiscal purposes”.